 Question about Bissell 1672 BIGgreen Wet/Dry Vacuum

-Here are instructions for opening up the motor unit.
+Here is how to disassemble the top motor unit.
 Don't pry up on the very top disk, which is an air outlet.
 It will only break off and won't allow access to anything.
 If you do break it off, drill holes through the four posts and use stainless steel screws to re-attach the disk to the plastic posts it sits on.

 Now, beneath the air outlet is the rest of the motor unit.
 The motor unit consists of three pieces.
 The bottom piece is the lid to the waste water receptacle.
 It is concave pointing down (lid shaped).
 The top piece is the domed lid for the motor unit.
 The middle piece is a flat plate between the other two pieces.
 The top of the flat plate (inside the unit) has mountings for the suction fan and the pump.